 Between August and September, it is also the Cinook and Coho salmon migration up the Ganaraska river from Lake Ontario for spawning.

-Therefore, we were excited to do a short trip to Port Hope again as a summer weekend getaway before August ends.
+Therefore, we were excited to do a short day trip with overnight in Port Hope again as a summer weekend getaway before August ends.

 Also Read: Winter Day Trip in Port Hope, Ontario